gregdetre/healthyselfjournal/docs/reference/PRIVACY.md

 - STT: choose a local backend with `--stt-backend local-mlx` (Apple Silicon), `local-faster`, or `local-whispercpp`.
 You can also specify `--stt-model` and `--language`.
 - LLM: follow `OLLAMA_GEMMA_DEPLOYMENT_GUIDE.md` to use a local model; otherwise set your cloud model via environment and config.
 - TTS: disable voice output by omitting `--voice-mode`, or select a local TTS once available.
-- Offline mode: use only local backends; the app will not attempt cloud calls without the corresponding API keys set.
+- Offline mode: use `journal cli private` and only local backends; the app will not attempt cloud calls without the corresponding API keys set.

 ### Verifying privacy with diagnostics